mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 Transaction sent: abcd1234....
 ```

-Like all MMGen commands, `mmgen-txsend` is interactive, so you’ll be prompted
+Like all MMGen Wallet commands, `mmgen-txsend` is interactive, so you’ll be
-before the transaction is actually broadcast.
-If the send was successful, a
+prompted before the transaction is actually broadcast.
+If the send was
-64-character hexadecimal Bitcoin Transaction ID will be displayed (`abcd1234...`
+successful, a 64-character hexadecimal Bitcoin Transaction ID will be displayed
-in our case).
+(`abcd1234...` in our case).

 Once the transaction is broadcast to the network and confirmed, your address
 listing should look something like this: